 Daugher Shirley Jean McKnight (1929- ? ) was born on May 19, 1929 in either Toledo or Warren, Ohio.
 When she was 19 years of age, on Sept.
 25, 1948, she was joined in marriage with 18-year-old Jack Arthur Mellor (March 18, 1930-2000) of Toledo and the son of George A. and Zelma M. (Ferrior) Mellor.
 At the time, she worked as a receptionist in Toledo, and he as a glass worker.
 Because both were legally underage, their respective parents had to sign their consents.
 Their marriage survived for 49 years.
 The couple were the parents of Gregory Mellor and Cynthia Tarka.
 She succumbed to death in Toledo at the age of 68 on Oct.
 30, 1997.
 Jack only lived another two-and-a-half years and died in Toledo Hospital on March 9, 2000.
 An obituary in the Toledo Blade said that his interment was in Memorial Park.

 ~ Daughter Anna Hester (McKnight) Johnson Bedillion ~

-She was married twice, first to James Johnson.
-They resided in Washington circa 1926 and had two children -- James Arthur Johnson and Patrick K. Johnson.
+They resided in Washington circa 1926-1930 and were the parents of two sons -- James Arthur Johnson and Patrick K. Johnson.

 ~ Daughter Lillian (McKnight) Stauffer ~